MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/asset-capture-photos.md

 ![Screenshot of the settings page in Dynamics 365 Remote Assist to enable preview features](./media/08.01-settings-preview-features.png "Screenshot of the settings page in Dynamics 365 Remote Assist to enable preview features")

 > [!IMPORTANT]
 > Enabling the public preview replaces the snapshot tool available from the in-call toolbar with asset capture capabilities.
-This means that photos taken in Dynamics 365 Remote Assist will be saved to Common Data Service and will be accessible through the Dynamics 365 Remote Assist model-driven app versus<!--Writing Style Guide--> OneDrive for Business.
+This means that photos taken in Dynamics 365 Remote Assist will be saved to Common Data Service and will be accessible through the Dynamics 365 Remote Assist model-driven app versus OneDrive for Business.
 You can disable the preview on HoloLens at any time by returning to **Settings**.

 ### View the asset list